 ACTIONS RESOURCES COMMITTED INDICATORS TIMELINE IMPLEMENTATION STATUS LEAD 7.1.1.
 Review and revise by-laws and rules of order or create other commission procedures to include inclusive language and to align with the department's RE Action Plan.
-Staff and City Attorney time to revise by-laws Boards and Commissioners review By-laws, rules of order, or other procedures successfully amended December 2020 - June 2021.
-Staff review and revise by-laws, City attorney reviews, Board/Commissioners review and provide feedback, Staff introduce by-laws, Board/Commissioners adopts by-laws by June 2021.
-Ongoing OEWD Staff for each Board & Commission FILM SF Staff and City Attorney time to revise by-laws Boards and Commissioners review By-laws, rules of order or other procedures successfully amended Introduce in December 2020, edit through January- February 2021, aim to complete within FY20- 21 Staff review and revise by-laws, City Attorney reviews, Commissioners review and provide feedback, staff make final revisions, present to BOS to amend and approve by-laws.
-Ongoing Susannah SBC Staff and City Attorney time to revise by-laws Commissioners input and vote By-laws, rules of order or other procedures successfully amended Introduce in January 2021 through February - May 2021, aim to complete within FY20- 21 Staff review and revise by-laws first in consultation with SBC Special Committee, City Attorney review, Full Commission review and feedback, and vote.
-Begin work January 2021 SBC Special Committee and staff.
+Staff and City Attorney time to revise by-laws Boards and Commissioners review By-laws, rules of order, or other procedures successfully amended December 2021 - September 2022.
+Staff review and revise by-laws, City attorney reviews, Board/Commissioners review and provide feedback, Staff introduce by-laws, Board/Commissioners adopts by-laws by September 2022.
+Ongoing PBC Sub- Committee FILM SF Staff and City Attorney time to revise by-laws Boards and Commissioners review By-laws, rules of order or other procedures successfully amended Introduce in December 2021, edit through January- February 2022, aim to complete September 2022 Staff review and revise by-laws, City Attorney reviews, Commissioners review and provide feedback, staff make final revisions, present to BOS to amend and approve by-laws.
+Ongoing FilmSF Staff SBC Staff and City Attorney time to revise by-laws Commissioners input and vote By-laws, rules of order or other procedures successfully amended Introduce in January 2022 through February - May 2022, aim to complete by Staff review and revise by-laws first in consultation with SBC Special Committee, City Attorney review, Full Commission review and feedback, and vote.
+Begin work January 2022 SBC Staff

-WISF Staff and City Attorney time to revise by-laws Boards and Commissioners review By-laws, rules of order or other procedures successfully amended December 2020 - June 2021 Staff present racial equity framework and recommendation to include revisions to by-laws, staff drafts by-law revisions and submits to City Attorney for review, WISF members review and provide feedback, staff make final revisions, present to WISF to amend and approve by-law Introduce project and by-law recommendations in December 2020.
-Introduce by-laws 30 days in advance of March 2021 meeting.
-Introduce by-laws for adoption in June 2021.
-Ongoing Ryan 7.1.2.
+September 2022 WISF Staff and City Attorney time to revise by-laws Boards and Commissioners review By-laws, rules of order or other procedures successfully amended December 2020 - September 2022 Staff present racial equity framework and recommendation to include revisions to by-laws, staff drafts by-law revisions and submits to City Attorney for review, WISF members review and provide feedback, staff make final revisions, present to WISF to amend and approve by-law Introduce project and by-law recommendations in December 2020.
+Introduce by-laws 30 days in advance of June 2022 meeting.
+Introduce by-laws for adoption in September 2022.
+Ongoing WISF Staff 7.1.2.
 Collect current board and/or commission demographic data and include in the department annual report.
-Staff Time Annually collect board/commis- sion demographic data Include data in annual report Use data to guide recruitment efforts Greater racial and gender January 2021 Updated every fiscal year thereafter Research self-reporting strategies and rules around reporting this data (always have an option not to disclose, need approved categories for race/ethnicity, confidentiality requirements, etc.).
+Staff Time Annually collect board/commis- sion demographic data Include data in annual report Use data to guide recruitment efforts January 2021 - December 2023 Updated every fiscal year thereafter Research self-reporting strategies and rules around reporting this data (always have an option not to disclose, need approved categories for race/ethnicity, confidentiality requirements, etc.).
 Develop survey/tool for data collection, distribute survey, compile and report results in annual report and report to Mayor/Commission Director.
 Create process in onboarding package.
-Ongoing OEWD Staff for each Board & Commission equity in board and/or commission members FILM SF Staff time Annually collect board/commissi on demographic data and compare to industry Include data in annual report Use data to guide recruitment efforts Greater racial and gender equity in board and/or commission members Yearly - beginning January 2021 Updated every fiscal year Develop survey/tool for data collection, distribute survey, compile and report results in annual report and report to Mayor/Commission Director.
-Research self-reporting strategies and rules around reporting this data (always have an option not to disclose, need approved categories for race/ethnicity, confidentiality requirements, etc.) Create process into onboarding package - consider ways to formalize and document at the outset Ongoing May SBC Staff Time Annually collect board/commissi on demographic data and compare to industry Include data in annual report Yearly - beginning January 2021 Updated every fiscal year Develop survey/tool for data collection, distribute survey, compile and report results in annual report and report to Mayor/Commission Director.
-Research self-reporting strategies and rules around reporting this data (always have an option not to disclose, need Begin January 2021 Staff
+Ongoing PBC Sub- Committee